JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson3.md

 #### **Subcomposition**

-* Creator of a subcomposition can control when the initial composition process happens
+* Creator of a subcomposition controls when initial composition process happens
 * Done via **`SubcomposeLayout`**

 ```kotlin